The events that led to the creation of Friends Of Baxter Animal Care

 As far as I understood, he’d lived with a family who were unable to look after him as much as they might have wished.
 They had young children and another dog, and Baxter loved chewing things and playing all the time.
 He required too much time and attention so the owners handed him to a vet.
 The vet’s practice, as required by law, then handed him over to a dog compound where he had 7 days to be claimed or rescued before he would be lethally injected.
 Thanks to a kind rescue owner he was saved and after walking him, I sat on his bed offering him Reiki.
 He jumped on my lap, soaked up the therapeutic energy like there was no tomorrow and sung to me before licking me madly.
 I’d fallen in love with the dog who I felt most needed loving at that moment in time and he was reserved for a life with me.

-To cut a long story short (that I’m expecting to publish in my first book), I progressed to become a Master Reiki Practitioner and my purpose in life became clear.
-I discovered my destiny – to open a holistic animal rescue, therapy centre and hospital with all the profits being reinvested for further development and expansion.
-I envisaged the therapy centre becoming a teaching centre too, helping people from all walks of life to train to give lovely therapies to animals in an amazingly relaxing and beneficial way.
-The idea of setting up a charity was born along with the realisation that I would need to raise about £3 million for this first, of what I hoped to be many, centres in years to come.
+To cut a long story short , I progressed to become a Reiki and Animal Reiki Master Practitioner, then teacher for both, and my purpose in life became clearer.
+I understood that my destiny would take me to opening a holistic animal rescue, therapy centre and hospital with the profits being reinvested for further development and expansion.
+I envisaged the therapy centre becoming a teaching centre too, training people from all walks of life to offer lovely therapies to animals in an amazingly relaxing and beneficial way.
+The idea of setting up a charity was born along with the realisation that I would need to raise significant funds.
+What has and has not happened since, and my learning along the way will be included in the first of a series of three planned books that will share my journey to helping animals in need.